 The procedure for plan termination

-ERISA requires the company to describe the business’s and the employees’ rights if the business decides to terminate the QSEHRA.
+ERISA requires the company to describe the organization’s and the employees’ rights if the organization decides to terminate the QSEHRA.
 This includes describing how the company will handle plan assets.

 Are there any other QSEHRA plan document requirements?

-In addition to establishing a legal plan document, ERISA requires businesses to create a Summary Plan Document (SPD).
+In addition to establishing a legal plan document, ERISA requires organizations to create a Summary Plan Document (SPD).
 As the name suggests, the SPD is a summary of the QSEHRA plan document.
-While the plan document is detailed and legalistic, the SPD should be written so that the average QSEHRA participant can easily understand it.
+While the plan document is detailed and legalistic, the SPD should be written in language the average QSEHRA participant can understand.

 ERISA § 2520.102-3 outlines the required contents of the SPD.
 In general, it should be sufficiently comprehensive to inform participants of their benefits, rights, and obligations under the plan.

-The business must distribute the SPD to participants.
+The organization must distribute the SPD to participants.
 For first-time QSEHRAs, the company must deliver the SPD within 120 days after the plan is established.
-For newly eligible participants in an existing QSEHRA, the business must deliver the SPD within 90 days of the participant gaining coverage under the benefit.
+For newly eligible participants in an existing QSEHRA, the organization must deliver the SPD within 90 days of the participant gaining coverage under the benefit.
 HRA administration software providers typically automate this process, delivering and keeping these documents available electronically.

 What are my options for creating QSEHRA plan documents?

-Drafting QSEHRA plan documents isn’t a task a business should undertake itself.
+Drafting QSEHRA plan documents isn’t a task an organization should undertake itself.
 It’s highly likely these documents, if challenged, will be found noncompliant and get the company into legal trouble.

-If the plan documents operate outside of the strict QSEHRA definition in Section 9831 of the IRS Code, the business could face fines of up to $100 per day per employee.
+If the plan documents operate outside of the strict QSEHRA definition in Section 9831 of the IRS Code, the organization could face fines of up to $100 per day per employee.

-As an alternative, many small businesses contract with an attorney to draft the plan documents and SPD.
-However, the estimated cost for this service exceeds $2,000.
-Even purchasing prewritten plan documents costs at least $200.
-What’s more, the document seller wouldn’t be available to help with any plan amendments.
+As an alternative, some small organizations contract with an attorney to draft the plan documents and SPD.
+However, the cost for this service can easily exceed $2,000.
+Even purchasing prewritten plan documents costs at least $200—a cost that must be incurred any time the organization wanted to make amendments.

 Key features to look for in QSEHRA administration software include: personalized plan documents, free plan amendments, online benefit administration, the ability to easily document reimbursements, and tools that ensure you remain compliant with federal and state rules.